Ev9784/MechaCar_Statistical_Analysis/README.md

 	* Alternative Hypothesis - MechaCar fuel economy and initial price differ significantly from other competitors and the population of vehicles in its class.

 	* Identify all similar vehicles from competing manufacturers, and gather average selling price data for those models as well as the average gas mileage.
 Create a table containing all of this data and calculate summary statistic data to make comparisons between MechaCar and other individual competitors.
 Aggregate the summary statistics across the entire group and determine whether or not MechaCar varies significantly in terms of affordability.
-# MechaCar_Statistical_Analysis
-Linear Regression, Summary Statistics, Analysis of production difficulties for new MechaCar prototype